Updated: April 10, 2025 16 mins read Published: March 05, 2024

 Facial recognition and object tracking help companies understand customer behavior.
 Don’t worry, we’re not talking about a dystopian invasion of privacy.
 Instead, computer vision opens the door to aggregate customer data that can improve the shopping experience for everyone.

-A computer vision system can count people, measure waiting times, and identify patterns in customer behavior.
+A computer vision system can help with retail analytics.
+It can count people, measure waiting times and identify patterns in customer behavior.
 It can track customers’ paths through a space and make recommendations, just like those traffic flow systems in the transportation industry.
 For example, heat maps could indicate ideal locations for key products.
-Computer vision can also provide insights for optimizing a store’s layout to increase sales and reduce losses.
+Computer vision can also provide insights into optimizing a store’s layout to increase sales and reduce losses.

 Self check-out

-Self check-out can be frustrating for customers who buy produce or other bulk items.
-They typically have to check the item code and type it in themselves.
-Point of Sale (POS) devices equipped with cameras and AI can recognize bulk items on their own.
+Going through self-check-out can be frustrating for customers who buy produce or other bulk items.
+They typically must check the item code and type it in themselves.
+Point of sale (POS) devices equipped with cameras and AI can recognize bulk items.
 Customers enjoy a more convenient shopping experience, and lines move more quickly.
-Walmart even uses a Missed Scan Detection software.
-It detects scan errors with computer vision to reduce losses at checkout.
+Walmart even uses software that detects missed scans.

 Cashierless stores

-Cashierless stores like Amazon Go go a step beyond intelligent self-checkout.
+Cashierless stores like Amazon Go take it a step beyond intelligent self-checkout.
 Computer vision techniques and deep learning track each customer and detect the items they pick up while shopping.
-When customers exit the store, the system bills customers for their items, with no need for a manual check-out process at all.
+When customers exit the store, the system bills for the items, with no need for a manual check-out process.

 How a contactless automated payment system gives a competitive edge to merchants and service providers